doctalk-india/swift-style-guide/README.markdown

 - generally avoiding abbreviations
 - using precedent for names
 - preferring methods and properties to free functions
-- casing acronyms and initialisms uniformly up or down
+- casing acronyms and initialisms uniformly up or down (To be followed: https://stackoverflow.com/a/27172000/1083859)
 - giving the same base name to methods that share the same meaning
 - avoiding overloads on return type
 - choosing good parameter names that serve as documentation
 - preferring to name the first parameter instead of including its name in the method name, except as mentioned under Delegates
 - labeling closure and tuple parameters
 - taking advantage of default parameters
+- prefer having own files for each new classes/structs

 ### Prose